Zeiss Victory Review: 9 Reasons to Buy Today! (And one reason you shouldn’t)

 Lastly, the Victory has a nice rubber coating that helps protect the body from the inevitable drop or crash and is made from lightweight but durable magnesium alloy.

-And if all of this fails, remember you have an amazing warranty as back up!!
+And if all of this fails, remember you have a fantastic warranty as back up!!

 The coatings on the interior lenses of a binocular are vitally important to the quality of the image that reaches your eye.